camelot-dev/excalibur/docs/user/concepts.rst

     :scale: 65%
     :align: right

-A table extraction rule contains a set of parameters which Camelot can use to extract tables from PDFs.
+A table extraction rule consists of a set of parameters which Camelot uses to extract tables from PDFs.
 Camelot contains two table parsing flavors, Stream and Lattice, each having a set of configuration parameters.

-.. note:: The names for Camelot parsing flavors were inspired from Tabula and the concept of a table extraction rule inside Excalibur was inspired from Docparser.
+.. note:: The names for Camelot parsing flavors were inspired from Tabula and the concept of a table extraction rule inside Excalibur was inspired from Tabula's templates and Docparser's parsing rules.

-You can check out Camelot's `read_pdf`_ interface to see a list of all configuration parameters.
+You can check out Camelot's `read_pdf`_ documentation to see a list of all configuration parameters it supports.

 .. _read_pdf: https://camelot-py.readthedocs.io/en/master/api.html#main-interface

-**Examples**:
+**For example**:

 - Lattice with `line_size_scaling=40` is a rule.
 - Stream with a `table_area` and `columns` is a rule.